mabadinakach/Concrete_Casting/README.md

 ## Getting Started

-This project currently is only available for iOS
+Make sure to allow location priviliges to the app to retrieve the weather from the current location.

+### iOS

-In order to run the project you will have to clone the repo and open it up on Xcode (ios/Runner/Runner.xcodeproj) (Sidenote: you will not be able to run it in your device unless you have a developer account, if you have one just change the Signing Profile), and just hit the run button
+In order to run the project you will have to clone the repo and open it up on Xcode (ios/Runner/Runner.xcodeproj) (Sidenote: you will not be able to run it in your device unless you have a developer account, if you have one just change the Signing Profile), and just hit the run button.

+### Android (not tested yet)

+In order to run the project for android open it up in Android Studio, connect your phone and hit the run button.

 ## Motivation